partylikeits1983/miden-tutorials/docs/rust-client/ephemeral_note_how_to.md

-# Leveraging Ephemeral Notes for Fast Transaction Settlement
+# How to Use Ephemeral Notes

 ## Overview

 In this guide, we will explore how to leverage ephemeral notes on Miden to settle transactions faster than the standard blocktime of 5 seconds.
 Ephemeral notes are essentially UTXOs that have not yet been fully committed into a block.
-This feature allows them to be created and consumed within the same block, enabling rapid asset transfers.
-On a MacBook M4 chip, for example, these transactions can be processed in around 2 seconds.
+This feature allows the notes to be created and consumed within the same block by different accounts.

 In this guide, we construct a chain of transactions using the unauthenticated notes method on the transaction builder.
-Ephemeral notes—also known as "unauthenticated notes", enable rapid note creation and consumption.
-We also show how a note can be serialized and deserialized, which demonstrates the possibility of transferring notes between client instances for extremely fast settlement.
+Ephemeral notes are also referred to as "unauthenticated notes" or "erasable notes".
+We also demonstrate how a note can be serialized and deserialized, highlighting the ability to transfer notes between client instances for asset transfers that can be settled faster than the blocktime.

 For example, our demo creates a circle of ephemeral note transactions: